Atlantic, Suwannee River and Gulf Railway

+Route description

+The Atlantic, Suwannee River and Gulf Railway began in Starke at Wannee Junction, a junction with the Florida Central and Peninsular Railroad (which later became the Seaboard Air Line Railroad's main line).
+From Starke, the line ran west to Sampson City, where it crossed the Georgia Southern and Florida Railway.
+Beyond Sampson City, the Atlantic, Suwannee River and Gulf Railway continued west through Brooker, La Crosse, and Hainesworth.
+In Hainesworth, it crossed the Jacksonville and Southwestern Railroad.

+From Hainesworth, the Atlantic, Suwannee River and Gulf Railway then paralleled the Jacksonville and Southwestern Railroad west four miles to Alachua.
+Beyond Alachua, the Atlantic, Suwannee River and Gulf Railway continued west to Buda where it crossed a branch of the Live Oak, Tampa and Charlotte Harbor Railroad (which later became the Atlantic Coast Line Railroad's DuPont—Lakeland Line).

+Beyond Buda, it ran southwest to Bell before coming to its terminus at Wannee on the Suwannee River.

+History

-Construction
+Construction and early years

 The Starke to Wannee rail line was initiated in 1891 with the incorporation of the Starke and Sampson City Railway Company.
 The company failed after grading the right-of-way from Starke to Sampson City, and in 1892 transferred the right-of-way to the Ambler Lumber Co.

 The Atlantic, Suwannee River and Gulf Railroad (ASR&G) was incorporated under the general incorporation laws of Florida in 1893.
 Shortly after incorporation, the company purchased the graded right-of-way between Starke and Sampson City from the Ambler Lumber Company and contracted with the Atlantic Lumber Company (successor to the Ambler Lumber Company) to lay the track.
 The track from Starke reached Sampson City in August, 1863, and LaCrosse in March, 1894.
 After a pause, The track reached Alachua in July, 1896, and Buda, between High Springs and Newberry, in July, 1897.
 The Florida Central and Peninsular Railroad (FC&PR) leased the ASR&G in 1899, and contracted with the Atlantic Lumber Company to extend the line to Wannee, a distance of 22 mi.
 With completion of the Wannee extension in 1902 the line was 57 mi long.
 The completed line was standard gauge and single-track.

 The ASR&GR under FC&PR control operated the line from Starke to Buda, and the Atlantic Lumber Company operated the line from Buda to Wannee.
-Operation of both the FC&PR and the ASR&GR was taken over by the Seaboard Air Line Railroad in July, 1900, and both were formally adsorbed by the SAL in June, 1903.
-From its founding until its absorption by the SAL, the ASR&GR had served primarily to feed timber and lumber to the FC&PR.
+From its founding, the ASR&GR had served primarily to feed timber and lumber to the FC&PR.